Mahavakyas – the big claims

 Then, when the Romanian meaning is clear to us, we can sometimes repeat them only in Sanskrit.

-We seek to savor their meaning in our mother tongue and we tend to the reality they express.
+We seek to savor their meaning in our mother tongue and strive for the reality they express.

 Leo Radutz